porrasm/tiralabra-tank-game-ai/Documentation/weeks/week4.md

 Today I split my level generator into 2 scripts (1 which generates the map & 1 which builds it in the game).
 This allows me to test the pathfinding algorithms.

-I also created initial tests for A* and DFS but ran into serious problem.
-The A* gives different results when run from a test environment.
+I also created initial tests for A* and DFS.

-When testing the algorithm manually (in an empty level with no walls) the algorithm gives the straightest and therefore shortest route to the goal.
-The route from coordinates (0, 0) to (0, 9) is a straight line.
-However when testing the algorithm on an empty level it won't give a straight path.
-The path from (0, 0) to (0, 9) is not straight and is different every time I run the test.

 ### Tu 13.8.2019